rbutl0215/probability-trees/README.md

 ##### app.ts

 Here we create a function that can construct a tree to a desired height and calculate the probability of a given event at the desired height.
 We then run that function in a loop that increases the height of the tree during each execution.
 Once we reach 0.99 probability of our desired value, we exit the loop.
 Each execution of the loop logs the current height and the probability of the desired event.

+## Results

+ After all this, I can happily report the answer is 12, more specifically 12 consecutive dinners of 3 people randomly selected from a group of 6 where 1 person is sick would result in a >99% chance of all 6 contracting the disease assuming 100% chance of transmission from the dinner.